orgua/shepherd_v2_planning/44_hw_performance_v2.2.rst

     - PU on both sides lowered from 10k to 2.1k, (= 2.7k || 10k)
         - TB-Recv   low ~< 1 us, Hi 3-5 us
     - other ideas?
-        - lower PU on both sides at least for uart & programming ->
+        - lower PU on both sides at least for uart & programming -> 2.1 k seem to do the trick
         - capacity of line?
         - remove sys-series-resistor
         - disconnect pru-side

 Mods for HWv2.2
 -----------------

 - analog switch to pru
     - drill out via with <1mm drill, first layer is enough, trace from IC to Cap should stay intact
     - route wire from cap, through mounting hole to P9-2/3 (3V3 of BB)